Inclusion

 A commitment to equal opportunities is an essential component of this course.

 It will be necessary for candidates to be able to do at least 9-11 hours of reading/ research per week, at home.
-A reading list will be provided, and you will need to obtain two or three books.
+A reading list will be provided, and you will need to obtain two or three books from that list.
 (Books will be at the candidates own expense).

 Note to applicants:

-In this course you will be expected to talk about yourself in a classroom environment and have mandatory attendance of at least 90% for the duration of the course.
-As this is an introduction to the Counselling training you need to be aware that you will be expected to do a lot of use of self-reflection, and this could result in highlighting things that have happened and have impacted on your life/things that are happening and impacting on your life.
+In this course you will be expected to talk about yourself in a classroom environment in emotional “check in” at the beginning of each lesson.
+This will be part of the assessment criteria where students will be expected to demonstrate “emotional growth” as the course progresses.
+As this is an introduction to Counselling training you need to be aware that you will be expected to do a lot of use of self-reflection, and this could result in highlighting things that have happened and have impacted on your life/things that are happening and impacting on your life.
 You need to think carefully before embarking on this course to ensure that it is the right course for you at this time in your life as it will not be a place for you to have group therapy it will be an academic/teaching course that will help you learn and develop counselling skills.

 Students will need to be prepared to seek outside help/college counsellor if it becomes apparent (or if the tutor advises) to ensure emotional safety.